BeanBon coffee roaster makes roasting at home easy, with customization for advanced coffee lovers – TechCrunch

 Bottom line

 The pre-packaged BeanBon coffee I received had an included recommended roasting level, which also makes it very easy to get started.
-I wasn’t able to test out the more advanced app-based features, because the software isn’t yet available here, but the manual modes worked exactly as advertised.
+I wasn’t able to test the more advanced app-based features, because the software isn’t yet available here, but the manual modes worked exactly as advertised.

 Roasting at home, especially with smart features, can be a very expensive affair — BeanBon’s price point at $699 (and $749 after the Early Bird units are gone) is remarkably low for what it can do.
 Over time, you can definitely realize cost savings from using unroasted beans and doing it yourself — green beans are easier to buy in bulk because they take longer to go bad than do roasted beans.
 But if you’re thinking about getting into this world, it’s probably better to be motivated by the skill and enjoyment of custom roasts than anything else.